 PSHE at Castle Mead

 Our PSHE curriculum is centred around three main themes: health and wellbeing, relationships and living in the wider world.
-These themes are addressed vertically throughout Key Stages 3 and 4, with topics and content we have decided to be appropriate for the age of our scholars.
-Our PSHE curriculum also reflects local priorities for our pupils and community.
+These themes are addressed throughout Key Stages 3 and 4 and they are broken down into different topics.